Tuileries Garden: Garden of Louis XIII and Louis XIV – The French formal garden (17th century)

 Le Nôtre's gardens were designed to be seen from above, from a building or terrace.
 He eliminated the street which separated the palace and the garden, and replaced it with a terrace looking down upon flowerbeds bordered by low boxwood hedges and filled with designs of flowers.
 In the centre of the flowerbeds he placed three ornamental lakes with fountains.
 In front of the centre of the first fountain he laid out the Grande Allée, which extended 350 metres.
 He built two other alleys, lined with chestnut trees, on either side.
 He crossed these three main alleys with small lanes, to create compartments planted with diverse trees, shrubs and flowers.

-On the south side of the park, next to the Seine, he built a long terrace called the Terrasse du bord-de-l'eau, planted with trees, with a view of the river He built a second terrace on the north side, overlooking the garden, called the Terrasse des Feuillants.
+On the south side of the park, next to the Seine, he built a long terrace called the Terrasse du bord-de-l'eau, planted with trees, with a view of the river.
+He built a second terrace on the north side, overlooking the garden, called the Terrasse des Feuillants.

-On the west side of the garden, beside the present-day Place de la Concorde, he built two ramps in a horseshoe shape Fer á Cheval and two terraces overlooking an octagonal lake Bassin Octogonal 60 m in diameter, respectively 70 m from corner to corner, with one fountain in the centre with a waterjet of 12 m height, additional powerful waterjets from each corner to the center.
+On the west side of the garden, beside the present-day Place de la Concorde, he built two ramps in a horseshoe shape Fer à Cheval and two terraces overlooking an octagonal lake Bassin Octogonal 60 m in diameter, respectively 70 m from corner to corner, with one fountain in the centre with a waterjet of 12 m height, additional powerful waterjets from each corner to the center.
 The terraces frame the western entrance of the garden, and provide another viewpoint to see the garden from above.

 Le Nôtre wanted his grand perspective from the palace to the western end of the garden to continue outside the garden.
-In 1667, he made plans for an avenue with two rows of trees on either side, which would have continued west to the present Rond-Point des Champs Élysées.
+In 1667, he made plans for an avenue with two rows of trees on either side, which would have continued west to the present Rond-Point des Champs-Élysées.

 Le Nôtre and his hundreds of masons, gardeners and earth-movers worked on the gardens from 1666 to 1672.
-In 1682, however, the king, furious with the Parisians for resisting his authority, abandoned Paris and moved to Versailles.
+In 1682, however, the King, furious with the Parisians for resisting his authority, abandoned Paris and moved to Versailles.

 In 1667, at the request of the famous author of Sleeping Beauty and other fairy tales, Charles Perrault, the Tuileries Garden was opened to the public, with the exception of beggars, "lackeys" and soldiers.
 It was the first royal garden to be open to the public.